Guiwoo/nuber-eats-backend/README.md

   - Use npm [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions#readme)
   - Follow the Tutorial
+  - This is Demo Version, check on [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions)

     - 1. Error ("Could not connect to websocket endpoint ws://localhost:3000/graphql.")
       - installSubscriptionHandlers:true, on AppModule graphQlmodule